New User? Sign Up Free

 SCCM is performing maintenance on its websites.
 For the best browsing experience, please use Microsoft Edge or Safari.
 Those using Chrome or Firefox may experience access issues at this time.

 Explore content relevant to the critical care team’s daily clinical environment and quality improvement efforts.

-Guidelines are developed in an effort to help ensure consistent, evidence-based care of critical care patients using the most up-to-date and relevant knowledge available.
+Guidelines are developed in an effort to help ensure consistent, evidence-based care of critically ill or injured patients using the most up-to-date and relevant knowledge available.
 Learn More

-The Society of Critical Care Medicine (SCCM) is rapidly developing and deploying resources to respond to coronavirus disease 2019 (COVID-19).
-Access the COVID-19 Rapid Resource Center, find training for Non-ICU Clinicians, and much more.
+The Society of Critical Care Medicine (SCCM) is rapidly developing and deploying resources to respond to COVID-19.
+Access the COVID-19 Rapid Resource Center, find training for non-ICU clinicians, and much more.
 Learn More

 ICU Liberation aims to liberate patients from the harmful effects of pain, agitation/sedation, delirium, immobility, and sleep disruption (PADIS) in the intensive care unit (ICU).
-ICU Liberation provides evidence-based strategies that will improve outcomes for patients and reduce costs for hospitals, while transforming ICU culture.
+ICU Liberation provides evidence-based strategies that improve outcomes for patients and reduce costs for hospitals while transforming ICU culture.
 Learn More